+5.0 Conclusion

+Coral reefs are threatened by a wide range of threats, including excess terrestrial sediment loads.
+We documented spatial and temporal patterns in sediment accumulation and composition in a reef that has been impacted by sedimentation.
+We found that 1) sediment accumulation was higher in parts of the reef with lower flow speeds; 2) sediment collected in traps had higher terrigenous fractions than the surrounding benthic sediment; and 3) sediment accumulation was correlated with watershed inputs in only one site close to the stream mouth, and was correlated with wave height in a majority of the sites on the reef.
+The dominance of wave height in controlling sediment accumulation, combined with a high terrigenous fraction of trapped sediment, suggests that corals may be impacted by chronic resuspension of terrigenous sediment even during periods between storm events.
+Full recovery of a reef from sediment loading may require years or decades following the reduction of sediment loads.

 Acknowledgements

-This work was carried out in collaboration between San Diego State University and the US Geological Survey's Pacific Coral Reef Project.
-Funding was provided by the NOAA Coral Reef Conservation Program and the US Geological Survey's Coastal and Marine Geology Program.
+This work was carried out in collaboration between San Diego State University and the US Geological Survey's Coral Reef Project.
+Funding was provided by the NOAA Coral Reef Conservation Program Award number NA13NOS4820025, and the US Geological Survey's Coastal and Marine Geology Program.
 We would like to thank Dr. Michael Favazza for providing logistical support in the field, and Meagan Curtis at the Department of Marine and Wildlife Resources for coordinating and conducting diving operations.
-Don Vargo at American Samoa Community College provided laboratory space and resources, and Whitney Sears carried out sediment composition analyses at Sarah Gray’s Laboratory at University of San Diego.
-Use of trademark names does not imply USGS endorsement of products.
+Dr. Don Vargo at American Samoa Community College provided laboratory space and resources, and Whitney Sears carried out sediment composition analyses at Dr. Sarah Gray’s Laboratory at University of San Diego.
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the US Government.

-Figures with Captions
+Figures

-Figure 1 Study Area